 Picking an AV rack that’s right for your setup.

-Written By: Kate Couch and Tony Sprando
+Written By: Tony Sprando

 In past articles, we’ve mentioned how AV can be an eyesore or a design statement.
 This flows into lots of areas AV.
 Something that’s become more popular in recent years is cable design or cable management.
 With technology becoming more and more popular in more aspects of the workplace and in your home, cables tend to clutter up a space.
 The same goes with audiovisual cables, equipment, and behind-the-scenes stuff that keeps things running.
 There’s a solution to this called an AV rack.
 An audio-visual rack is basically a storage shelf designed to hold audio-visual equipment and manage cables.
 They make some really cool ones that have interesting designs and they make the less cool metal ones you might see in a closet behind the desk.
 Choosing the right AV rack is important so your AV setup in-home or in your company can last you several years and be easily accessible for maintenance.
 But how do you choose the right one?